Sage-Bionetworks/rocc-client-db/README.md

 ### Using node to Seed the DB

-If your local machine was unable to package the binary files with `npm run package`, you can alternatively seed the database with:
+You can alternatively seed the database directly with node:

     npm run seed:prod